-This Matching Game was a huge success!
-First, because this was my first introduction of “coins” to Alina (4) and she actually, absolutely, suprisingly LOVED IT!
+This Coin Recognition Match Game was a huge success!
+First, because this was my first introduction of “coins” to Alina (4) and she actually, absolutely, surprisingly LOVED IT!
 And second, because it was so easy to set up yet it captured her attention for quite a while and I was so happy she was having fun learning something new!

 Start by gathering coins (pennies, nickels, dimes and quarters).
 Trace them onto a white cardstock using different colored permanent markers and write in their value right in the middle.